How to embrace complexity?

 So in the end, what is branding for Van Biesen?
 For him, it is building relationships.
 The key is trust between the consumer and the brand.
 “And I always want to add something to that: surprise.
 Like when you’re in a relationship that might get in a rut, you have to come with something original and show that you love them”.

-The next Talk takes place in October at the end of the month, tackling the challenge of mobility as a service and the implications for branding.
+The next Talk takes place in October 2018, tackling the challenge of mobility as a service and the implications for branding.
 The event is invitation-only.
 Curious?
 Get in touch if you want to know more.